humdrum-tools/humdrum-documentation/guide/ch02/index.md

 [Chapter 6.](/guide/ch06) Our intention here is to provide a quick introduction.

 Consider the opening motive from J.S.
-Bach\'s *Art of Fugue* shown in Example 2.1.
+Bach's *Art of Fugue* shown in Example 2.1.
 A corresponding `**kern` representation is given below the notation.